4 takeaways from Chiefs HC Andy Reid’s Monday media availability

 - Oops!Something went wrong.Please try again later.

-The Kansas City Chiefs are beginning preparations to take on the Pittsburgh Steelers in Week 16.
-Andy Reid spoke to the media per usual on Monday, providing some updates and insight ahead of their final home game of the regular season.
-So what all did we learn from the head coach?
+The Kansas City Chiefs are just getting started on their preparations to take on the Cincinnati Bengals in Week 17.
+Andy Reid spoke to the media per usual on Monday, providing some updates and insight after the Chiefs’ dominant win over the Pittsburgh Steelers.
+So what all did we learn from the head coach to start the week?

 Here are some quick takeaways from what Reid had to say: